DependableSystemsLab/eTainter/README.md

 For more details about eTainter, please reference the paper published in ISSTA 2022 [eTainter: Detecting Gas-Related Vulnerabilities in Smart Contracts](https://blogs.ubc.ca/dependablesystemslab/2022/04/08/etainter-detecting-gas-related-vulnerabilities-in-smart-contracts)

-If you use eTainter, please cite this paper
+If you use eTainter, please cite this paper.

  ```
 @inproceedings{ghaleb2022etainter,